PDXChinese/pdxchinese.github.io/_pages/healthfair.md

 >Taiji demonstration and onsite coaching
 Meditation demonstration and onsite coaching
 Yoga demonstration and onsite coaching

-Wraparound support for those infected with Covid
+>Wraparound support for those infected with Covid
 Onsite rent assistance intake
 [OCC safety whistle](https://pdxchinese.org/support/) registration and giveaway
 Cash card giveaway to low-income individual and families
 Community programs that bring positive impacts to mental health
 [Community volunteer opportunities and PVSA certification](https://pdxchinese.org/volunteering/)
-...

 ### Our Proud Community Partners in the Fair
 *more to add...*